How We Dribble Responsibly

 Our Work Space

 We make small batch orders with small batch wood.
-When we need more wood, we nip half a mile round the corner to Raymond who hooks us up.
-No-one is ransacking the Amazon Forest and stockpiling half of the world's timber.
-We buy what we need from local sources, who cut it locally from sustainably cut local wood.
+When we need it, we nip half a mile round the corner to Raymond who supplies our bigger pieces.
+We buy what we need locally, directly from those who cut it in local woods.
 It's a little more expensive for us, but we know we're fortunate to have contacts like this.

 Any other materials we need, we try to buy local, or from small businesses that are eco-conscious too.
-We've got a great little network now of some really cool people who are doing incredible things saving the planet!
+We've got a great little network now of some really cool people who are doing incredible things to help save the planet.

-We have so little waste, that we don't avail of the government issued business waste bins; we don't need em!
+We have so little waste, that we don't avail of the government issued business waste disposal schemes; we don't need them!

-We save up all our off-cuts of wood to use to heat our house, but we don't have much, it takes a long time!
-Since the good we use is such good quality, there's so few bits that we discard; and since we small-batch-make, we use what we cut.
+We save up all our off-cuts of larger wood to use to heat our house; but we don't have much so it takes a long time.
+Since the wood we use is such good quality there's so few bits that we discard as unusable; and since we small-batch-make, we always use what we cut.
 Every scrap of smaller wood we can use we will...anything that can't be used for products gets recycled for packaging or included with the bigger firewood.

-Since we keep our style consistent and simple, we don't use a huge range of wood finishes.
-Of those finishes, we use natural oils, so less pollutant.
-And since we use so little, there's a lot less wastage.
+Since we keep our aesthetic consistent and simple, we don't use a huge range of wood finishes.
+Of those finishes, we only use natural oils.
+And since we use such a small range, there's a lot less wastage.